Tiger Woods arrested on suspicion of DUI

 Woods was booked into a local jail and released on his own recognizance with no bond a few hours later, according to the Palm Beach County Sheriff's Office's online records.

 It's unclear whether Woods tested positive for alcohol or drugs.
 It's also unknown at this time whether Woods was the only person in the vehicle.
+An arrest report was not immediately available on Monday.

 CNN has reached out to Woods' representative but has not heard back.
 The PGA Tour told CNN it would not comment on the arrest.